Hi there, and welcome to MachineCurve!

 However, if I have to be honest, I’m much more technical than the average business informatics students at my alma mater.
 Having started programming in 2007, I’ve learnt over the years how to create websites, how to create scalable web applications, how to dive deep into problems with solutions far out of sight and how to set up software architectures and cloud infrastructure to support these.
 I’ve had one great mentor for this over the years, which I’m really thankful for.

 In 2014, during my bachelor programme at university, I was introduced to Artificial Intelligence.
 For a study assignment, I had to build a Naive Bayes Classifier from the ground up.
 And fun it was!
 Ever since, I’ve been fascinated about how machine learning can seemingly learn things humans can do too.
-Unfortunately, picking up machine learning was difficult back then: I had study related work to do, worked as a freelance software engineer, thought it would be important to be a good friend and partner to my girlfriend, and so on.
+Unfortunately, picking up machine learning was difficult back then: I had study related work to do, worked as a freelance software engineer, thought it would be important to be a good friend, and so on.
 Since machine learning theory is not the easiest matter for digestion, I didn’t really work on machine learning after the study project.

 Until April 2018.
 During that month, I was asked to participate in a project that researched opportunities for discriminating material type from Ground Penetrating Radar (GPR) signals, which are used for detection of objects in the underground, e.g. for avoiding utility strikes.
 The challenge was enormous, but we started anyway.
 In four weeks, we built a model that worked but – with today’s new insights – was a really poor try in terms of architecture (TLDR: SVMs with linear kernels for highly nonlinear data … oops 🙊).